You work really hard to build your martial arts academy.

-But when you teach for a living, especially in the beginning when you are always at your academy.
+But when you teach for a living, especially in the beginning when you’re always at your academy.
 It’s not productive for you to always be at the beck and call of your students.
 No matter how much you want to be.

 I’m not saying that you should ignore your students but you should have a system in place for yourself and your students.

-I’m real big on email and messenger whenever students have questions.
-Since it’s easier for me to communicate that way and I have time to think.
+I’m really big on email and messenger whenever students have questions.
+Since it’s easier for me to communicate that way and I have time to think before saying something stupid.